 Many more likely sought US jobless aid even as layoffs slow

-WASHINGTON – The U.S. government is set to issue its latest report Thursday on the layoffs that have left millions unemployed but have steadily slowed as many businesses have begun to reopen and to rehire some laid-off workers.
+WASHINGTON – The U.S. government is set to issue its latest report Thursday on the layoffs that have left millions unemployed but that have markedly slowed as many businesses have partially reopened and rehired some laid-off workers.

-The pace of job cuts has been declining over the past two months after the coronavirus had struck hard in March, forced widespread business closures and sent the economy into a deep recession.
-The dwindling pace of jobless claims suggests that the devastation in the job market may have bottomed out.
+The pace of job cuts has declined in the nearly three months since the coronavirus struck hard, forcing business closures and sending the economy into recession.
+The dwindling pace of jobless claims suggests that the devastation in the job market has bottomed out.
 Still, by historical standards the number of weekly applications remains high.

-On Friday, the government is expected to report that the economy lost 8 million jobs in May, on top of 20 million lost in April.
-Unemployment could near 20%.
+On Friday, the government surprisingly reported that the economy gained 2.5 million jobs in May and that the unemployment rate unexpectedly declined from 14.7% to a still-high 13.3%.
+Reopened businesses appeared to have recalled some laid-off workers faster than predicted.

-The job cuts reflect an economy that was seized by the worst downturn since the Great Depression.
-Most economists foresee unemployment remaining in double digits through the November elections and into 2021.
+But many analysts expect hiring to slow with much of the economy still shut down and consumers still wary of traveling, shopping, eating out or attending large events.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.